SAIPA Accounting & Maths Olympiad 2022

 Grade 11 learners

-- Will write an online assessment followed by a final exam with a twist, where they will be given the answers.
+- Will write an online assessment followed by a final assessment with a twist, where they will be given the answers per subject.

 - They will be judged on the use of their syllabi knowledge, analytical and critical skills to determine the correct answer.

 The entire project is open-ended, leaving entrants to formulate their own approach to researching information, solving problems and reaching their objectives.